-In our previous blog articles, we’ve discussed reasons why you should negotiate rates with your shipping carrier and even tips on how to prepare for negotiations.
+In our previous blog articles, we’ve discussed why you should negotiate rates with your shipping carrier, even tips on preparing for negotiations.
 Now, we’ll discuss WHAT to negotiate.
-You may hear some say that this fee can be negotiated or that fee cannot be negotiated, but the bottom line is this – you won’t know if you don’t ask.
+Parcel service fee negotiation is important.
+You may hear some say fee XYZ can be negotiated or fee ABC cannot be negotiated.
+But the bottom line is this – you won’t know if you don’t ask.
 This is not a full list of all negotiable FedEx and UPS value-added services, just a few that will make the largest impact on your transportation costs.

 DIMENSIONAL WEIGHT PRICING

-This UPS surcharge applies to ANY delivery to or pick-up request from a home location – yes, even if you are a business but operate out of your home.
-One of our clients was able to negotiate this surcharge down from the normal $3.50 Air and 3-Day Select and $3.10 for Ground to an average of $2.18.
-This may not seem like a significant amount, but this particular client was charged a Residential Surcharge over 1500 times in one week – which turned out to be over 5% of their total shipping cost.
+FedEx and UPS apply a residential delivery charge to ANY delivery to or pick-up request from a home location.
+Even if you are a business but operate out of your home.
+One of our clients negotiated this surcharge down from the normal $4.95 express and $4.35 for ground to a 35% reduction.
+This may not seem like a significant amount, but this particular client was charged a residential surcharge over 1500 times in one week, which turned out to be over 5% of their total shipping cost.

 DECLARED VALUE (Insurance)

 Insurance is an area that has several aspects to negotiate.
 Let’s look at the following example:

 Suppose you’re shipping $1,000 worth of training equipment for Jimmy Joe’s new bird dog puppy.
 Per UPS, the first $100 worth of the product is covered free of charge.
 So that means you still need to cover the remaining $900.
 The remaining $900 will be charged at $ 1.15 for a total of $10.35.